 Allergic Rhinitis (Hay Fever)

-One preliminary study showed found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
-But more and larger studies are needed to see whether there is any real effect.
+One preliminary study found that taking 2,600 mg of MSM per day for 30 days reduced symptoms of seasonal allergies.
+More and larger studies are needed to determine whether there is any real effect.

 Topical DMSO has been proposed as a treatment to relieve pain and inflammation of shingles (herpes zoster).
 Some evidence suggests it may reduce the number of lesions and lower inflammation, but more studies are needed.